andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 [more](https://www.schoolofhaskell.com/user/konn/prove-your-haskell-for-great-safety)
 and
 [more](http://jozefg.bitbucket.org/posts/2014-08-25-dep-types-part-1.html)
-great resources/tutorials/introductions to integrating dependent types into your Haskell every day.
-The point of this series is to show some practical examples of using dependent types in guiding your programming, and to also walk through the “why” and high-level philosophy of the way you structure your Haskell programs.
+great resources and tutorials and introductions to integrating dependent types into your Haskell every day.
+The point of this series is to show more some practical examples of using dependent types in guiding your programming, and to also walk through the “why” and high-level philosophy of the way you structure your Haskell programs.
 It’ll also hopefully instill an intuition of a dependently typed work flow of “exploring” how dependent types can help your current programs.
+The intended audience of this post is for intermediate Haskell programmers in general, with no required knowledge of dependently typed programming.

 The first project in this series will build up to type-safe **[artificial neural